mgoberfield/GIFTs/srcs/validation/README.txt

 Installation
 ------------

 This README file is at the top directory of the installation package.
-You have successfully unpacked the zip file.

 The package has the following directory tree: